nabla-ml/nabla/readme.md

 - Multidimensional Array computation (like NumPy) with strong GPU acceleration
 - Composable Function Transformations: `vmap`, `grad`, `jit`, and more
-- Deep integration with (custom) Mojo kernels
+- Deep integration with MAX and (custom) Mojo kernels

 ## Installation